flutter/website/using-ide-vscode.md

 *Note*: If the status bar reads **No Devices** Flutter has not been able to discover any connected iOS or Android devices or simulators.
 You need to connect a device, or start a simulator, to proceed.

-The Dart extension will automatically select the last device connected, however if you have multiple devices/simulators connected you can click on the device in the status bar to be presented with a pick-list at the top of the screen to allow you to select the device to use for running/debugging.
+The Flutter extension will automatically select the last device connected, however if you have multiple devices/simulators connected you can click on the device in the status bar to be presented with a pick-list at the top of the screen to allow you to select the device to use for running/debugging.